-Have you every wondered why are the Dutch called ‘Dutch’?
-You might be surprised with the word’s origin.
+Have you ever wondered why are the Dutch called ‘Dutch’?
+You might be surprised by the word’s origin.
 The Dutch are famous for being very direct and straightforward people.
 You want gay rights?
 You got it!
 Wanna split the bill?
 Still got it!
 You want to have unlimited flavours of cheese to choose from?
 You got that tenfold!

 Everything seems pretty simple here, until you start asking yourself specific questions.
 Why does this country have two names?
 Is it the Netherlands or Holland?
 And why are people here called Dutch?
 And why do these words have nothing in common with one another?
 Well, we have the answers for you!